savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

        a. must ensure two nodes are in agreement about what the balances are for them in their channels

      focus on the routing algorithm, since the others are more "solved" problems in this space

      goals:
        * privacy
          * value privacy: guessing how much money was sent.
          * sender/receiver privacya
       * scalability
-        * effectiveness  => high probabilit of having a successful payment by finding these paths
+        * effectiveness  => high probability of having a successful payment by finding these paths
         * efficiency => avoid delay, and ensure not very costly (e.g. don't involve every node in the network to find a path)

      * related work
         * Canal/PrivPay: central server (not desirable)
         * Max-Flow algorithms: inefficient for large-scale distributed system that is changing a lot. hard to keep op top of all changes
-        * flare: keept rack of all links, and keep track of path to.
+        * flare: keep track of all links, and keep track of path to.
 Hard to keep up to date with network dynamics (links changing etc.)
         * SilentWhispers (closest related work):
           * main idea is to use Landmark Based Routing.
-A landmark is a dedicated node in network *usually has high bandwidth
+A landmark is a dedicated node in network
+            * usually has high bandwidth

           * might choose two landmarks and for each you build a spanning tree.
 Still need to keep on top of network dynamics.
              * periodically rebuild them
           * so, how do we route to these networks?
-             * look at each landmark, get path from sender to landmark, and then landmark to receiver. number of paths = O(nuber of landmarks).
+             * look at each landmark, get path from sender to landmark, and then landmark to receiver. number of paths = O(number of landmarks).
           * how much to transfer on each path?
             * get minimum funds on channel in each path = this is the maximum that can be sent on that path
           * scales linearly to depth of spanning tree, which is logarithmic